 If I am already working with a service provider, can I do my community service with them?

 It depends.
-Please contact a CAPP representative at (213) 978-4400.
-The service provider must comply with the CAPP policy & regulations as CAPP does not allow “double dipping,” or receiving credit for a service that someone is already scheduled to do.
+Please contact CAPP for specific information.
+The service provider must enroll with CAPP and comply with all CAPP policy & regulations.
+CAPP does not allow “double dipping,” or receiving credit for a service that someone has already performed or for hours required for some other reason.

 Does CAPP prevent boot and/or tows?